National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 ## Onboarding {#sec-story-onboarding}

 As is typical for access to patient data outside your own institution, institutional participation in N3C requires legal agreements.
-The initial time investment is higher for an N3C investigation compared to most, but project-specific work tends to go faster.
+The initial time investment is longer for an N3C investigation compared to most, but project-specific work tends to go faster.
-System access generally requires your institution to sign a Data Use Agreement with N3C, and even with strong institutional support this can takes several months in legal and administrative channels.^[On the other hand, hundreds of institutions have already done so;
+System access generally requires your institution to sign a Data Use Agreement (DUA) with N3C, and even with strong institutional support this can takes several months in legal and administrative channels.^[On the other hand, hundreds of institutions have already done so;
 check the list at <https://covid.cd2h.org/duas>.